Turbulent disruption of density staircases in stratified shear flows: Marginal linear stability

-\np{Therefore, the case $\text{Pr}_{T} = 0$ is equivalent to the Phillips mechanism as formulated in \citep{phillips1972turbulence}} and in this limit the system is linearly stable for $\text{Ri}_{b} \leq \text{Ri}_{b}^{*}$ and layering can only happen for sufficiently stratified flows. \cpc{If we assume that $\Gamma'(\text{Ri}_{b}) \rightarrow 0$ as $\text{Ri}_{b} \rightarrow \infty$, there exists another critical value of the bulk Richardson number $\text{Ri}_{b}^{c} \geq \text{Ri}_{b}^{*}$ such that the system is linearly stable for $\text{Ri}_{b} \geq \text{Ri}_{b}^{c}$.
-This critical value, defined by the condition $\Gamma'(\text{Ri}_{b}) = -1/\text{Pr}_{m}\text{Re}$ (see equation~\ref{eq:stability_condition_Pr_T_0}), is an increasing function of $\text{Re}$ and goes to infinity as $\text{Re} \rightarrow \infty$.
-This is consistent with the fact that viscous effects are expected to inhibit perturbation growth. } As shown in section~\ref{section:dependence_on_the_parameters}, this result can be extended to $\text{Pr}_{T} \ll 1$.
-On the contrary, for larger value of $\text{Pr}_{T}$, the instability seems to be favoured for small bulk Richardson numbers (see section~\ref{section:dependence_on_the_parameters}) i.e. sufficiently weakly stratified flows.
-Hence, \cpc{once again the central conclusion is that in the} presence of shear and buoyancy driven turbulence, the Phillips mechanism seems to survive only in the limit of small turbulent Prandtl numbers.
+Therefore, the case $\text{Pr}_{T} = 0$ is equivalent to the Phillips mechanism as formulated in \citep{phillips1972turbulence} and in this limit the system is linearly stable for $\text{Ri}_{b} \leq \text{Ri}_{b}^{m}$ and staircase formation can only happen for sufficiently stratified flows.
+As shown in section~\ref{section:dependence_on_the_parameters}, this result can be extended to $\text{Pr}_{T} \ll 1$.
+On the contrary, for larger value of $\text{Pr}_{T}$, the instability seems to be favoured for small bulk Richardson numbers i.e. sufficiently weakly stratified flows on the increasing left flank of the $\Gamma$-curve.
+Hence, once again the central conclusion is that in the presence of shear and buoyancy driven turbulence, the Phillips mechanism for staircase formation in strongly stratified flows seems to survive only in the limit of small turbulent Prandtl numbers.

-\subsubsection{Case $\mathrm{Pr}_{m} \ll 1$, $\mathrm{Pr}_{m}\mathrm{Re} \ll 1$}
+\subsubsection{Case $\mathrm{Pr} \ll 1$, $\mathrm{Pr}\mathrm{Re} \ll 1$}